cristicristi7/cristicristi7/README.md

 <h1 align="center">Hi 👋, I'm Cristina Gonzalez Marrero</h1>
-<h3 align="center">A Mathematician, Software Developer and Cloud Enthusiast from Canary Islands! 🇮🇨</h3>
+<h3 align="center">A Mathematician, Software Developer and ML & Cloud Enthusiast from Canary Islands! 🇮🇨</h3>

 - 📚 I hold a Bachelor's Degree in **Mathematics** from La Laguna University (ULL) and a Postgrad Degree in **Software Development** from Maynooth University, Ireland (NUIM)